-Annually 300-500 otoliths are collected from commercial catches of dab (Table 2, Figure 6).
+Annually 300-500 otoliths are collected from commercial catches of dab, except for last year when only 100 otoliths were collected (Table 2, Figure 6).
 All samples are from demersal seine.
-4-6 year old dab are the majority of the commercial catch taken, and fish older than 8 years old are rarely seen in the fishery (Figure 7).
+The commercial catch consists mainly of 4-6 year old dab, and fish older than 8 years old are rarely seen in the fishery (Figure 7).